rsta2/circle-docs/docs/subsystems/graphics.rst

 	Updates the display.
 This has to be called continuously from the application main loop at ``TASK_LEVEL``. ``bPlugAndPlayUpdated`` must be set to ``TRUE``, if the application supports USB plug-and-play and :cpp:func:`CUSBHostController::UpdatePlugAndPlay()` returned ``TRUE`` too.

-µGUI
+ÂµGUI
 ^^^^

-The `µGUI library <http://embeddedlightning.com/ugui/>`_ can be used with Circle.
+The `ÂµGUI library <http://embeddedlightning.com/ugui/>`_ can be used with Circle.
 This library provides an API, which is based on the C language.
 Download the `Reference Guide <http://embeddedlightning.com/download/reference-guide/>`_ for details.

 .. note::